 “Dime Quien Soy” (Tell me who I am) is a timely concept because even though we are just as American as anybody else, our American Latin cultural identity is often challenged.
-The same is true for non-Spanish Flamenco dancers.
+The same is true for non-Spanish flamenco dancers.
 Tirado is New York Puerto Rican.
 Puerto Rico was once New Spain.
-We were Spaniards, so we have Flamenco culture too.
-We still have Flamenco in Old San Juan and in Cuba as well.
-Our Caribbean and Latin American cultures also influenced Flamenco in Spain.
-Word on the street is that Tirado is a great Salsa dancer too.
+We were Spaniards, so we have flamenco culture too.
+We still have flamenco in Old San Juan and in Cuba as well.
+Our Caribbean and Latin American cultures also influenced flamenco in Spain.
+Where do you think rumba flamenca comes from?
+Word on the street is that Tirado is a great salsa dancer too.

 Nélida’s description of this dance is instructive about who we are as Latins.

-“Dime quien soy” is my lived in personal experience as a traditional Flamenco artist.
+“Dime quien soy” is my lived in personal experience as a traditional flamenco artist.
 It’s me moving unapologetically, fully embodied in all the layers that make me who I am.
 These layers, though they are separate, are intertwined and intersect in all of our bodies, the music and in history.
-They serve as fuel and inspiration for us.”Nélida Tirado ~ Olè & WEPA! 🇪🇸🇵🇷
+They serve as fuel and inspiration for us.”Nélida Tirado ~ Olè y WEPA! 🇪🇸🇵🇷